AlTheMan/Sudoku/README.md

 A fully working Sudoku graphical application written in Java and JavaFX.
-Automatically generate a game either easy, medium, or hard.
+Automatically generate a game in either easy, medium, or hard mode.

 Created as part of lab4 project in Java course at KTH.